 Brings up a dialog box in which you can enter arguments for a list command, to apply only to this source panel.
-See "list" on page 7-72.
+See "List Location Dialog Box" on page 9-48 and "list" on page 7-72.

 List History

 Selecting this menu item brings up a sub-menu with entries for source files you have viewed recently.
 The most recently viewed files are listed first.
 (If you were viewing disassembly, then the entry describes the address region you were viewing.)
 Click on an entry in the sub-menu to view that file again.